aidemain-org/-map-demo/README.md

 npm start
 ```

-The app will open in your browser at `http://localhost:3000`
+The application will open in your browser at `http://localhost:3000`.

 ## Usage

-1. Enter your starting location in the first input field
+1. **Enter Locations**: Type your starting location and destination
-2. Enter your destination in the second input field
-3. Click the "Navigate" button
-4. Select one of the available routes from the modal dialog
-5. View the route on the map and read step-by-step directions below
+2. **Select Transport Mode**: Choose from Driving, Walking, Bicycling, or Transit
+3. **Get Directions**: Click "Get Directions" to see route options
+4. **Natural Language**: Use the AI-powered natural language input to extract locations from queries
+5. **Test APIs**: Use the Settings panel (⚙️ icon) to test your API keys
+6. **View Routes**: Select from multiple route options with detailed information
+7. **Step-by-Step Directions**: Follow the detailed turn-by-turn instructions

+## Troubleshooting

+### Google Maps Not Loading
+- Verify your Google Maps API key is correct
+- Ensure Maps JavaScript API is enabled in Google Cloud Console
+- Check that your domain is allowed in API key restrictions
+- Restart the development server after updating `.env` file
+- Use the "Test Map Display" button in Settings to debug

+### Gemini AI Not Working
+- Verify your Gemini API key is correct
+- Ensure you have access to Gemini API
+- Check the browser console for CORS errors
+- Try testing the API key in the Settings panel

+### Route Finding Fails
+- Ensure Directions API is enabled in Google Cloud Console
+- Check that your API key has proper permissions
+- Verify the addresses are valid and accessible
+- Use the "Test Directions" button in Settings to verify API functionality

+### API Key Testing
+Use the Settings panel (⚙️ icon) to test your API keys:
+- **Test Google Maps**: Uses Geocoding API to verify the key
+- **Test Directions**: Tests route finding with sample locations
+- **Test Map Display**: Checks if the map renders properly
+- **Test Gemini**: Sends a simple request to verify the key

 ## Project Structure

 ```
-navigation-app/
+src/
-├── NavigationApp.jsx    # Main React component
+├── NavigationApp.jsx    # Main application component
-├── NavigationApp.css    # Styles
+├── NavigationApp.css     # Application styles
-├── index.js             # React entry point
+└── index.js             # Application entry point

+public/
-├── index.html           # HTML template
+└── index.html           # HTML template

-├── package.json         # Dependencies
-└── README.md            # This file
+.env                     # Environment variables (create this)
 ```

 ## Technologies Used